Pueblo Chemical Agent-Destruction Pilot Plant: Static Detonation Chamber (SDC)

 In spring 2018, PCAPP announced a proposal to procure three Static Detonation Chambers (SDC).

 Due to performance issues identified during the first year of pilot testing, and in order to complete the destruction of the stockpile by 2023, this technology was chosen to augment the main plant under a proposal by the ACWA program.
 To meet the requirements of the National Environmental Policy Act and federal regulations, an Environmental Assessment was conducted.
 A Finding of No Significant Impact resulted from the assessment.

 Preparations at the SDC site began in June 2019.
 The first SDC components arrived at the depot on August 6, 2019, in a convoy of more than a dozen flatbed trucks.
 Assembly began on October 31, 2019.
 Protective, tension fabric coverings were erected around each unit, with construction beginning in September 2019.
 They were completed in June 2020.

 On February 19, 2022, chemical-agent destruction began at the Pueblo SDC complex with the processing of a portion of the 4.2-inch mortar rounds.
 SDC operations marked the beginning of the third and final chemical weapons destruction campaign at PCAPP.

 On June 22, 2023, the last munition in the chemical weapons stockpile stored at the Pueblo Chemical Depot, an overpacked 155-mm projectile, was destroyed in the plant's SDC complex.

 State regulators approved the SDC closure plan on November 5, 2024, allowing workers to begin executing the plan to transfer the units to other government agencies.

 Approval by state regulators of Reuse Readiness Reports on May 9, May 29, and June 13, 2025, for SDC Units 1, 2, and 3, respectively, allowed for the disassembly and transfer of each unit to other Defense Department organizations.

+In July 2025, the plant completed decontamination, disassembly, packaging, and transport of the three Static Detonation Chamber units to U.S. Army organizations in Maryland and Alabama.

 Closure

-State environmental regulators approved the PCAPP closure plan on March 29, 2024, and the plant is in the closure phase, expected to take three years.
-Closure is the final phase of the project, coming after chemical weapons destruction operations have been completed.
+The plant has been in the closure phase since state environmental regulators approved the PCAPP closure plan on March 29, 2024.
+Closure activities are expected to continue through 2028.

+Closure is the final phase of the project, coming after completion of chemical weapons destruction operations in 2023.
 Closure encompasses planning, preparation, and disposal of agent-contaminated and non-contaminated secondary waste; facility and equipment decontamination; and decommissioning and demolition of facilities in accordance with public law and U.S. Army direction.
-In addition, personal property is disposed of, and real property is returned to the U.S. Army CMA-West, formerly known as the U.S. Army Pueblo Chemical Depot, as environmental permits are closed and the contract is closed.
+In addition, personal property is disposed of, and real property is returned to the U.S. Army or PuebloPlex, the local redevelopment authority.
+The last stage is closure of contracts and environmental permits.